Gaea supports all modern (and some legacy) file formats for both flat files and meshes.

-In some cases, for example: black and white masks, you may not need a high level of precision at all.
+In some cases, for example with black and white masks, you may not need a high level of precision at all.
 You can use 8-bit PNG output which can increase performance and save disk space.

 If you are using Gaea in a custom workflow, such as automation, you may require the data to be as simple and efficiently readable as possible.

-This is the simplest format you can have.
-It is a binary format array of
+32-bit float (.r32) and 16-bit ushort (.raw) are the simplest formats you can use.
+It is a simple binary array of

 float (IEEE 754) or

 unsigned short.
 The file has no header and can be read directly as a binary stream.
 The files will use Little Endian.

 The size of the heightfield should be square root of the byte length divided by the size of the type (4 bytes for